magojohnji/KernelSU_Action_template/README.md

 The Actions to compile the Non-GKI kernel, with the optional addition of Magisk and KernelSU, is somewhat universal.

-**This repository is real, so if you want to see examples of builds, check out the `build` branch of this repository.**
+**This repository is real, so if you want to see examples of builds, check out [the build repository](https://github.com/magojohnji/MAKSU/actions) named MAKSU.**

 ## ***Supported Kernels***